mcdemarco/cardpen/doc/index.md

 ### Card Printing Services

-* [ArtsCow](http://www.artscow.com/) prints basic card sizes, plus memo pads (for scorepads).
+* [ArtsCow](http://www.artscow.com/) prints a handful of card sizes and shapes.
+(Beware their weird minis!)
+They also print memo pads, which may be useful for scorepads.
 [Rumor has it](https://boardgamegeek.com/thread/1760777/how-make-score-pad) that you can also get scorepads printed at some FedEx Office (Kinkos) locations.
 * [The Game Crafter](https://www.thegamecrafter.com)'s card sizes are listed [here](http://help.thegamecrafter.com/article/85-cards)
 * [Make Playing Cards](http://www.makeplayingcards.com/)' card sizes and prices are [here](http://www.makeplayingcards.com/low-price-for-bulk.aspx); they also make custom poker chips.
 * [Printer's Studio](http://www.printerstudio.com/)'s card sizes are listed [here](http://www.printerstudio.com/unique-ideas/blank-playing-cards.html).
 They also make a large variety of game mats.
 * [Superior Pod](http://www.superiorpod.com/) doesn't have a single list, but their sizes seem to be poker, bridge, mini, question, 3.5" square and tarot.
-There's a [long BGG thread](https://boardgamegeek.com/thread/427619/superior-pod-thread/) about them.
 Their submission requirements are [somewhat unclear](http://support.superiorpod.com/customer/en/portal/articles/2727142-file-submission-guidelines-for-card-decks) but seem to include a zip file of individual image files.
+There's a [long BGG thread](https://boardgamegeek.com/thread/427619/superior-pod-thread/) about them you might want to read first.

 Although they print the rare Skinny Mini, [DriveThruCards](http://www.drivethrucards.com) doesn't actually seem to accept image files, only PDFs.
 For the record, their card sizes and costs are listed [here](https://onebookshelfpublisherservice.zendesk.com/hc/en-us/articles/227867627-Printed-Card-Formats-Costs).

 Although they accept image files, [Print & Play](https://www.printplaygames.com/) requires that you format them in large sheets of 18 or so cards for printing.
-HCCDo will not do that part for you.
+HCCDo will not do that part automatically for you, though you may be able to do it yourself.
 For the record, their sizes are listed [here](https://www.printplaygames.com/product/standard_sizes), including unusual square and index card sizes.

 ### Sleeves